l

 I spent years trying to understand why some talent have lots of work and others don’t.
 I learned a lot from observing my colleagues and their shows, and through my own experiments on stage.
 But I learned the most when I analyzed the state of mind of the performers.
 Over time, instead of understanding why some talent were working, I came to understand why others were not!
 The problem was becoming clearer and clearer.
 Let me explain among all their problems, one of the things that prevents talent from going any farther.

-The Expert Syndrome: The symptoms
+The Expert Syndrome: Symptoms

-The Expert Syndrome: The causes
+The Expert Syndrome: Causes

 Conclusion: